Ar4rN1c0/excel-ts-web/README.md

 - **Excel input (`.xlsx`)**
   - `Configuración` sheet: event parameters, durations, dates
   - `Equipos` sheet: list of teams, categories
+  - A sample excel input can be generated via `src/generate.js` or by downloading the sample from the main page.

 - **Config Form (in-app)**
   - Directly enter durations, categories, and events from the browser UI
   - Supports adding teams manually without Excel
+  - It automatically saves current state to cookies, so there's no need to fill it up from scratch every time.
+  - It has strict validation and autocomplete.

 ---